Myzoxxsekolah/roblox-multi-watcher/README.md

 ## Disclaimer

+This is vibecoded. yeah sorry guys, not leraning how to code for 30kb of lines.
 This only manipulates a kernel object inside your own local Roblox process, on your own machine, and it's extremely low to no banning chance so at your own risk.
 I also recommend putting it in your shell:startup folder to make it run on startup so you don't have to execute it every single time ( Win+R, shell:startup, copy paste the file there.)

 ## License

 WTFPL (yes), see [LICENSE](LICENSE).
-Do what you want with it.
-Don't care.
-Also vibecoded.
+Do what you want with it, don't care.